 - Consumer Opinion Institute – mailed surveys are worth between $1 – $5.00 each

-If you get screened out of a survey (that is, you are stopped from being able to complete it), there are some survey companies who will still award you disqualification points.
+If you get screened out of a survey (that is, you are stopped before being able to complete it), there are some survey companies who will still award you disqualification points.
 This is a great way to boost your earnings, even when you’re prevented from finishing an entire study.